abdulmukit98/HAM/README.md

 * Prototype (Optional)

 ### Evironment
-* The Projects tab work like trello board that track our work.
+* The [Prjects](https://github.com/abdulmukit98/HAM/projects?type=beta) tab work like trello board that track our work.
-* Each (trello card) is issue in github.
+* Each (trello card) is [Issues](https://github.com/abdulmukit98/HAM/issues) in github.
 We can customize a issue just like trello card.
-* Discussion tab is like our slack workspace for communication.
+* [Discussion](https://github.com/abdulmukit98/HAM/discussions) tab is like our slack workspace for communication.

 <br><br><br><br><br><br>